-Dry cleaning and garment care generate dangerous waste.
-Chemicals in the waste can contaminate machinery, water, and be hazardous to workers.
+Dry cleaning and garment care businesses can generate dangerous waste.
+Chemicals in these facilities can contaminate water and soil, and be hazardous to workers.
 We work with local businesses to ensure dangerous waste is handled safely and correctly.

-Most dry cleaning and garment care facilities have these types of dangerous waste:
+Most dry cleaning and garment care facilities have similar types of dangerous waste.

 - Aerosol cans

-- Absorbent materials contaminated with dangerous waste (often perchloroethylene, or PERC)
+- Absorbent materials contaminated with dangerous waste (often PERC)

-- Lint (contaminated with PERC or other hazardous products that become waste)
+- Lint (often contaminated with PERC or other hazardous products that become waste)

 - Detergents and cleaners